Daisy Edgar-Jones Talks Summer Packing, Normal People Memories, and Her New Campaign With Gucci

 The Gucci Lido campaign evokes the spirit of an Italian summer, highlighting a sense of escape and timeless glamour.
 Do you have any personal memories or favorite summer destinations in Italy that evoke similar feelings?

-I felt so lucky to shoot the campaign in Sorrento, and I'd love to go back and spend some time there. … When it comes to favorite memories and places in Italy, we shot the final couple of weeks of Normal People in this incredible villa just outside of Rome.
-It was one of my favorite couple weeks of filming ever.
+I felt so lucky to shoot the campaign in Sorrento, and I'd love to go back and spend some time there… When it comes to favourite memories and places in Italy, we shot the final couple of weeks of Normal People in this incredible villa just outside of Rome.
+It was one of my favourite couple weeks of filming ever.
 I went to the Amalfi Coast when I was very young, and I remember eating so much lemon sorbet and just finding it all incredible.

 What was the creative process like behind the scenes?
 Any memorable moments you can share from the shoot?